Divers Direct is Your Trusted Scuba Regulator Source

 Reliability is the key factor in choosing diving regulators.
 This is one of the most important pieces of dive equipment as it is your underwater breathing apparatus.
 You'll want to weigh a variety of factors when selecting diving regulators, such as your intended diving environment, frequency of use, comfort, and your price range.
 Whichever factors are most important to you will guide your choice.

 Nearly all diving regulators are suitable for general recreational diving, either in your favorite lake or shallow ocean waters.
-Recreational diving is usually defined as no more than 130 feet in depth and in calm waters.
-More advanced diving such as cave diving, colder-water diving, extended-range deep diving up to 198 feet, and diving in rough water requires a more complex scuba regulator.
+Recreational diving is usually defined as no more than 130 feet deep, in calm waters.
+More advanced diving such as cave diving, cold-water diving, extended-range deep diving down to 198 feet requires a more technical scuba regulator.

 Find the Perfect Diving Regulators at an Authorized Dealer

 Finding a scuba regulator to fit your needs depends on your preferred diving conditions.
 This may require basic background knowledge of how a scuba regulator works.